The-Politico/chartwerk-editor/docs/template-basics.md

 #### Writing template code to handle both chart sizes

 Your chart template must accomodate both single and double-wide chart sizes.
-But you shouldn't need to write large blocks of code or if/then statements.
+But you shouldn't need to write large blocks of code or lengthy if/then statements.
 You can write objects that use the API's active chart size key at `chartwerk.ui.size` to access the appropriate properties for your chart.

 For example: